bensenfan/sample_lesson/smaple_lesson.md

 **Question:** "What is an object in Ruby?"

 **Answer**
-Objects are instances of classes
+Objects are instances of classes in Ruby

 **Example**